 Light paint colors complemented the dark brown finishes of the period pieces.

-On top of all that, there was a large working fireplace and a private courtyard that provided all the comforts of home and them some.
+On top of all that, there was a large working fireplace and a private courtyard providing the comforts of home and them some.

 Coffee and chicory pairs well with a brisk fall afternoon, serving as the beverage of choice at the guest house coffee and cocktail hour.